opdavies/oliverdavies.uk/source/_posts/2013-06-13-some-useful-links-using-simpletest-drupal.md

 {% endblock %}

 {% block content %}
-Here are some useful links that I've found when researching about unit testing in Drupal using SimpleTest:

 * [An Introduction to Unit Testing in Drupal](http://www.lullabot.com/blog/articles/introduction-unit-testing-drupal "An Introduction to Unit Testing in Drupal")
 * [Module Developer's Guide to SimpleTest](http://www.lullabot.com/blog/articles/drupal-module-developers-guide-simpletest "Module Developer's Guide to SimpleTest")
 * [SimpleTest Tutorial (Drupal 6)](https://drupal.org/simpletest-tutorial "SimpleTest Tutorial (Drupal 6)")